 After releasing an actual solo disc, The Pros and Cons of Hitchhiking, in 1984, Waters tried to disband Pink Floyd, only to discover that the other guys were interested in keeping the group alive.
-After some ugly litigation, Gilmour, Wright and Mason soldiered on as Pink Floyd.
-As part of the agreement, Waters retained the rights to The Wall (which he later performed in concert as a solo artist).
+After some ugly litigation, Gilmour, Wright and Mason soldiered on under the Pink Floyd banner.
+Waters retained the rights to The Wall, which he later performed in concert as a solo artist.

-Even though 1981 saw the final complete performance featuring all members of Pink Floyd’s most famous lineup, it wouldn’t be the last time that Gilmour, Wright, Mason and Waters would share a stage.
-None other than Geldof (Waters’ replacement in The Wall movie) found a way to reunite the long-feuding members.
-The four musicians agreed to appear as Pink Floyd at 2005’s Live 8 benefit concert in London.
-The band played a handful of songs, including one that they last performed with all four members on June 17, 1981: “Comfortably Numb.”
+Pink Floyd's most famous lineup got together one more time, though it wasn't for a complete performance.
+Gilmour, Wright, Mason and Waters gathered for a brief set at the request of Geldof (Waters' replacement in The Wall movie) during 2005's Live 8 benefit concert in London, playing a handful of songs – including one that Pink Floyd last performed with all four members back in June 1981: "Comfortably Numb."